Bayesian inference on the order of stationary vector autoregressions: Application: understanding brain rhythms

 \subsection{Order determination}

 For each of the individuals, the posterior distributions for $p^*$ for both the beta and delta series were calculated using the truncation criteria described in Section~\ref{subsec:truncation_criterion} with $\beta = 0.99$.
-For example, in Figure \ref{fig:909_day_pmf}, the posterior mass functions for the data pertaining to individual A are shown.
+For example, in Figure \ref{fig:1110_day_pmf}, the posterior mass functions for the data pertaining to individual A are shown.
 For both the delta and beta series, the posterior mode is 2, with posterior support exceeding $2/3$.
-These results are quantitatively similar across all individuals, with corresponding figures displayed in the Supplementary Materials, possibly indicating similar generative processes for their ultradian rhythms.
+Similar results were obtained using the commonly adopted frequentist strategy of selecting model order based on the Akaike's Information Criterion (AIC) or Schwartz Criterion (SC) \citep[][Chapter 4]{Lut06}, with the AIC selecting an order of 2 for the data in the beta and delta bands and the SC selecting 1 in each case.
+These results are quantitatively similar across all individuals, with figures provided in Section S4.2 of the Supplementary Materials \citep[][]{supplMat}, possibly indicating similar generative processes for their ultradian rhythms.